macarooni-man/auto-mcs/CONTRIBUTING.md

 ## 🌐 Contributing Translations

+Translation contributions are managed through [Hosted Weblate](https://hosted.weblate.org/projects/auto-mcs/) rather than direct pull requests.

-If you speak one of the languages supported by auto-mcs and notice inaccuracies or awkward translation, improvements are always welcome!
-Translation files are stored individually under `/locales` and can be edited directly in a pull request.
-Please only modify languages you are familiar with, preserve any `$$` placeholders exactly as they appear, and avoid changing product names, commands, file names, or other protected values.
-Existing community corrections are preserved automatically and will not be overwritten by future generated translations.
-Translation contributions are not required to follow the below contribution guidelines.
+If you speak one of the languages supported by auto-mcs and notice an inaccurate or awkward translation, contributions are always welcome!
+Please submit the correction through Weblate, where formatting and placeholder requirements are validated before changes are included.

+See the [`locales/README.md`](locales/README.md) localization guide for supported languages, `$$` placeholder rules, protected technical values, and details about how the translation system works.

+Translation contributions made through Weblate are not required to follow the pull request guidelines below.

 ## 🚧 Contribution Guidelines